 3.2.2.
-Dependence on the shear parameter
+Dependence on the Shear Parameter

-In this section we report on the dependence of the turbulent transport coefficients on the shear number $Sh{\rm K}$ in runs with both kinetic and magnetic forcing.
-We list our runs, their basic diagnostics, and the turbulent transport coefficients measure $Sh{\rm K}$ sured with the NLTFM, in Table 2.
-As the standard forcing was used here, we did not see any exponential growth in the evolution of the mean fields; see Sect.
-3.1 for a reasoning.
-Hence, no growth rates are reported, and we note that all the transport coefficients are measured from a stage, where the mean magnetic fields are dynamically significant As can be seen from the listed Lu, these runs are all strongly magnetically dominated, likely because the small-scale magnetic fields are primarily generated by the magnetic forcing.
-Our purpose is to scan a wider range of shear strengths for
+In this section we report on the dependence of the turbulent transport coefficients on the shear number $Sh_K$ in runs with magnetokinetic forcing.
+We list our runs, their basic diagnostics, and the turbulent transport coefficients measured with the NLTFM in Table 2.
+As the standard forcing was used here, we did not see any exponential growth in the evolution of the mean fields; see Section 3.1 for a reasoning.
+Hence, no growth rates are reported, and we note that all the transport coefficients are measured from a stage where the mean magnetic fields are dynamically significant.
+As can be seen from the listed Lu, these runs are all strongly magnetically dominated, likely because the small-scale magnetic fields are primarily generated by the magnetic forcing.
+Our purpose is to scan a wider range of shear strengths for possible occurrences of a negative $\eta{yx}$ as a function of ShK, which could enable an SC-driven LSD.
+The